Skip to content

 It also outlined that at the time of the financial report, it must present in all material the financial condition and results of operations of the issuer.

-If a corporate officer signs off on the financial statement and they know that it isn’t accurate, they are then subject to a range of criminal penalties which includes prison terms.
+If a corporate officer knowingly signs off on fraudulent financial statements, they are subject to a range of severe criminal penalties, including a possibility of a prison term.

 Section 404 of the Sarbanes-Oxley Act

-It’s been argued that the requirements of Section 404 negatively impact public companies.
-This is because it can be an expensive process to create and maintain the internal controls and reporting methods that are required.
+It’s been argued that the requirements of Section 404 may negatively impact public companies.
+This is because it can be an expensive process to create and maintain the required internal controls.
+However, as the efficiency of internal control audits increased, the associated costs decreased.

 Accounting You Can Count On